Creating an SSH server

 1. Creates the SshServer class, passing 2222 as the port on which we want to run the service.

-2. Adds a shutdown hook to the Runtime class so the server gets closed if the JVM closes.
-This will help prevent warnings in your IDE, too.
+2. Adds a shutdown hook to the Runtime class so that the server gets closed if the JVM closes.
+This will help prevent warnings in your IDE too.

 3. Starts the server

-This is all that is needed to start an SSH server in your program.
+This is all that is needed to start an SSH server in your own program.

-The server’s start-up is asynchronous, so the start method will return after a successful start or throw an exception if the server cannot be started.
+The startup of the server is asynchronous, so the start method will return after a successful start or throw an exception if the server could not be started.

-Of course, with this minimal configuration, no users can log in and authenticate or access any resources because these have not been configured.
+Of course with this minimal configuration, no users will be able to log in and authenticate or access any resources because these have not been configured.

 Configure Authentication